AryamanSriva/Sarcasm-Detection/README.md

 # Sarcasm Detection

-This project implements a machine learning model to detect sarcasm in headlines using the Bernoulli Naive Bayes algorithm.
+This project detects sarcasm in headlines using the Bernoulli Naive Bayes algorithm.

 ## Overview